-If you do not live in an older home and are experiencing low water pressure, call Denver Water at 303-628-6000.
+If you do not live in an older home and are experiencing low water pressure, call Denver Water Customer Care at 303-893-2444.

 Denver Water receives many calls from customers living in older houses with the common complaint of low water pressure.
 After checking our records and asking additional questions about the nature of the problem, it’s often identified as low flow rather than low pressure.
 Below is more explanation of the causes, responsibilities and solutions for this type of problem.